 Esther: “I have learned how to knit crew-knit sweaters on a domestic sewing machine.
 Also, today I dedicated myself to the tags and packaging.
 What I like the best is quality control….First, to provide for my three loves, my children.
 Thanks to the company, CARCEL, I am saving to invest in creating my own business, a grocery store.
 I will work honestly in order to not be separated from my children again.“

 Flor Rosa: “Well, I have mastered the Coppo Gauge 10 machine, which I didn’t know before.
 Now I am a professional in knitting rib, polo sleeves, short sleeves, long sleeves, and rib dresses.
 What I have learned helps me a lot with my work for myself and my family.
 I will continue working in the company until I leave.
 CARCEL has helped me and my son a lot economically!
 I can take care of myself with the work I do for CARCEL.”

-Studies show that poverty related crime has an inter-generational effect on the prisoners’ children and that the cycle is difficult to break.
+Studies show that poverty-related crime has an inter-generational effect on the prisoners’ children and that the cycle is difficult to break.
 There are currently not many opportunities for women while incarcerated.
-At Carcel, we aim to address this, and make sure that there are better opportunities within prisons for fair wages and education.
-We feel that there is a strong need here, and prioritise creating social impact within women’s prisons.
+At Carcel, we aim to address this and make sure that there are better opportunities within prisons for fair wages and education.
+We feel that there is a strong need here and prioritize creating social impact within women’s prisons.
 We hope for the day in which poverty-related crimes will not lead to long imprisonments, and if we ever get there we will look elsewhere to employ people who need fair jobs.

 Q: Do you know these women and their stories?